neuman/python-carteblanche/README.md

 python-carteblanche
 ===================

-Module to hold and serialize the in-memory relationship between urls and objects and users.
+A menuing system with the unlimited power of symantics.
+Holds and serializes the in-memory relationship between urls and objects and users.

 Installation